• About

 24 Friday Aug 2018

-Posted by Dave Gardner in Funny Friday
+Posted Funny Friday

-“When life gives you melons, you might be dyslexic.” – Anonymous
+in“When life gives you melons, you might be dyslexic.” – Anonymous

 Found at http://pun.me/pages/funny-sayings.php